The Amazing Benefits of Using Lavender Oil in Your Beauty Routine

 According to a study published in the National Institutes of Health (NIH), lavender oil could be beneficial to individuals suffering from alopecia aerate, which causes a person’s hair to fall out in patches.
 In the study, people who applied lavender oil, thyme, rosemary, and cedarwood on bald spots experienced hair growth over seven months.
 Another study conducted in 2016 applied lavender oil on mice and found that their hair grew thicker and faster than usual.

-Its antibacterial and antimicrobial properties also make it effective in treating common scalp issues, such as dry scalp and dandruff by preventing bacteria and fungi growth.
+Its antibacterial and antimicrobial properties also make it effective in treating common scalp issues, such as by preventing bacteria and fungi growth.
 Mix lavender oil with a carrier oil like coconut oil and massage onto the scalp.
 You could also add lavender oil to your hair products to enjoy its relaxing and nourishing benefits.

 Massage on Skin to Sooth Irritations